open-quantum-safe/liboqs/CONFIGURE.md

 Note: `ALG` in `OQS_ENABLE_LIBJADE_KEM_ALG/OQS_ENABLE_LIBJADE_SIG_ALG` should be replaced with the specific algorithm name as demonstrated in OQS_ENABLE_KEM_ALG/OQS_ENABLE_SIG_ALG.

 **Default**: `OFF` if OQS_LIBJADE_BUILD is `OFF` else unset.

+## OQS_BUILD_FUZZ_TESTS
+Can be `ON` or `OFF`.
+When `ON` liboqs the fuzz test-suite will be enabled.
+This option is only available if the c compiler is set to clang i.e. `-DCMAKE_C_COMPILER=clang`.

+Note: It is strongly recommended that this configuration be enabled with `CFLAGS=-fsanitize=address,fuzzer-no-link LDFLAGS=-fsanitize=address`.
+While fuzzing will run without these flags, enabling this instrumentation will make fuzzing performance much faster and catch [potential memory related bugs](https://clang.llvm.org/docs/AddressSanitizer.html).

+**Default** `OFF`.